Helperbird/website/src/pages/features/hide-images.md

 url: features/hide-images/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Media Filter feature lets you hide all images, GIFs, or flashing images on webpages for a distraction-free browsing experience.
-Reduce distractions and increase focus, making it easier to read and understand webpage content.
-It can also block unwanted images like advertisements.
+Helperbird's Image Blocker feature allows you to hide all images, GIFs, or flashing content on any webpage.
+This creates a distraction-free browsing experience, helping you focus on the text and important information.
+It’s also great for blocking unwanted images, like advertisements, or reducing visual clutter.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Hide All Images

-Easily hide all images, GIFs, or flashing images on webpages for a distraction-free experience.
+**Hide All Images:** Instantly remove all images, GIFs, or flashing content for a cleaner view.

-### Increase Focus

-Reduce distractions and improve focus, making it easier to read and understand webpage content.
+**Increase Focus:** Eliminate distractions and make it easier to read and understand webpage content.

-### Block Unwanted Images

-Block unwanted images, such as advertisements, to enhance your browsing experience.

-### Reduce Data Usage
+**Block Unwanted Images:** Avoid advertisements or other visuals that interrupt your browsing experience.

-Save data and bandwidth by blocking images that you don't need.
+**Save Data:** Reduce data usage by blocking images you don’t need to load.

-### Improve User Experience

-Reduce visual clutter on webpages, making it easier to read and understand content.

-### Help People with Seizure Disorders
+**Improve User Experience:** Simplify webpages by reducing visual clutter, making content clearer.

-Reduce the chance of seizures or discomfort for people sensitive to flashing images.
+**Support for Seizure Disorders:** Helps reduce the risk of discomfort or seizures for people sensitive to flashing images.

+---

+## Who Is It For?

+**Students and Researchers:** Focus on text-heavy materials without distractions.

+**Professionals:** Create a distraction-free browsing environment for work tasks.

+**People with Seizure Disorders:** Safely browse without worrying about flashing content.

+**Casual Browsers:** Block unnecessary images or ads to make reading more enjoyable.

+---

 ## Features

-- Hide all images
+- Hide all images.
-- Hide all GIFs
+- Hide all GIFs.
-- Hide all flashing images
+- Hide all flashing images.

+---

 ## Is This a Free Helperbird Feature?

-Yes, this is a free feature.
+Yes, this feature is free for all Helperbird users.